maidsafe/QA/Documentation/Rust Style.md

 In these cases, as well as in tests, consider using the macros from the [`unwrap` crate](https://crates.io/crates/unwrap).

+## Threads

+Generally avoid detached threads.
+Give child threads meaningful names.

+This can easily be achieved by preferring to create child threads using [`maidsafe_utilities::thread::named()`](http://docs.maidsafe.net/maidsafe_utilities/master/maidsafe_utilities/thread/fn.named.html).

+* it returns a [`Joiner`](http://docs.maidsafe.net/maidsafe_utilities/master/maidsafe_utilities/thread/struct.Joiner.html) which helps to avoid detached threads
+* it requires that the child thread is given a name

 ## Rustfmt

 Apply `rustfmt` to new code before committing, using the default configuration or, if present, the repository's `rustfmt.toml` file.